-Find out what support you can get for your asthma from the NHS, what part you can play in making sure you’re getting good asthma care, what other kinds of support you might be referred to, and what to do if you’re not happy with your asthma care.
+Find out what support you can get for your asthma from the NHS, what part you can play in making sure you’re getting good asthma care, what other kinds of support you may be referred to, and what to do if you’re not happy with your asthma care.

 Registering with your GP

 It’s quick and easy to register with your local GP practice.
 Make sure you start with the surgery nearest to where you live or you may be turned away for being out of the area.

-- Is there an asthma nurse at the practice or will you see the GP, or a practice nurse who has experience with patients with asthma?
+- Whether there’s an asthma nurse at the practice or will you be seen by a GP, or a practice nurse who has experience working with patients with asthma?
 If there are any problems with your asthma, would you be able to contact the asthma nurse or GP directly and how quickly should you expect a response?